Butternut Squash Soup with Kale is a comforting recipe to warm you up on chilly fall and winter days.

 - 2 teaspoons dark brown sugar

-- Preheat the oven to 400 degrees F. Line a baking sheet with foil.
+- Preheat the oven to 400°F. and line a baking sheet with foil.

 - Halve the butternut squash lengthwise and scoop out the seeds and any loose fiber.
 Lightly coat the cut faces with the softened butter.
 Place cut-side-down on the baking sheet and bake until a knife goes through the skin easily, 1 hour to 1 hour, 30 minutes.
 Let the squash cool completely, then scoop out the flesh and set aside.
 Discard the skin.